Interim Enforcement Statement

 Enforcement Notice Register Summary

 Aspects of the Enforcement Register can now be accessed electronically via the Planning Portal.
-A Summary of the Enforcement Register has been produced and is updated monthly.
+A Summary of the Enforcement Register has been produced and is updated regularly.
 Should you require further detailed information about an enforcement notice, the complete Enforcement Register is available to view at our offices between the hours of 9.00 am and 5.00 pm

 You can submit a Planning Enforcement Enquiry Investigation Request by completing and returning the form below.